grew-nlp/grew_doc/content/pattern.md

 Note that if there is more than one negative matching, there are all interpreted independently.

-One way to learn the syntax of patterns in grew is to follow the tutorial part of the [Grew-match](http://match.grew.fr) tool.
+The basic syntax of patterns in grew can be learned using the tutorial part of the [Grew-match](http://match.grew.fr) tool.

 ## Positive pattern